romu70/very-first-js-starter-kit/object-factory/README.md

 Both ways offer encapsulation and allow objects customisation.

 Examples provided here show using assign is faster despite the fact that it's 2 fonction call (create, then assign).
+Cherry on the cake, using assign allows a much much cleaner syntax than just usng create.